namiltd/bootstrap-ie/README.md

 **Q. I don't have access to IE8/IE9 browser to test- how can I see how my site appears?**

-A. You could use my free [Multi-Browser Screenshots Chrome Extension](https://chrome.google.com/webstore/detail/multi-browser-screenshots/dhaknibfbngnmflbejdkliedmjmbjojk) to see screenshots of any webpage.
+A. You could use free [Multi-Browser Screenshots Chrome Extension](https://chrome.google.com/webstore/detail/multi-browser-screenshots/dhaknibfbngnmflbejdkliedmjmbjojk) to see screenshots of any webpage.

 ### Known Issues